ValueOG/ValueOG/README.md

 - 🌱 Maximilian, 19 Years, Java Developer.
-- 🔭 I’m currently working on PixelRaid and Evoriya.
+- 🔭 I’m currently working on Evoriya.
 - ⚡ Fun fact: @ScaredDEV smells like shit.
 <!--
 **ValueOG/ValueOG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.